Prices from £17.99

 -

 Take Rigevidon as prescribed by your doctor.
 Rigevidon should always be taken around the same time every day, e.g. first thing in the morning, before going to bed or at lunch time.
-Never crush or chew the pill, instead swallow it whole with some water.
+Never crush or chew the pill, you should swallow it whole with some water.

 Can I take Rigevidon without a break?